-Dr. Pachter brings over 20 years of experience in leading discovery and translational research for small molecule and monoclonal antibody anti-cancer therapeutics.
+Dr. Pachter brings over 25 years of experience in leading discovery and translational research for small molecule and monoclonal antibody anti-cancer therapeutics.
 He was previously Head of Cancer Biology at OSI Pharmaceuticals where his team was responsible for development of models of tumor cell EMT (epithelial-mesenchymal transition) and discovery of drugs disrupting this process.
-At OSI he advanced five small molecules into development for treatment of cancer, including OSI-906 – a selective IGF-1R/ insulin receptor kinase inhibitor which progressed to phase III clinical trials and OSI-027 – a selective mTOR kinase inhibitor.
-Prior to OSI, Dr. Pachter held positions of increasing responsibility at Schering-Plough where he progressed three agents into development including the monoclonal antibody robatumumab which advanced to phase II clinical evaluation in cancer patients.
+At OSI, he advanced five small molecules into development for treatment of cancer, including OSI-906 – a selective IGF-1R/ insulin receptor kinase inhibitor which progressed to Phase 3 clinical trials and OSI-027 – a selective mTOR kinase inhibitor.
+Prior to OSI, Dr. Pachter held positions of increasing responsibility at Schering-Plough where he progressed three agents into development including the monoclonal antibody robatumumab, which advanced to Phase 2 clinical evaluation in cancer patients.
 Dr. Pachter also made key contributions to the regulatory approval of temozolomide for treatment of glioblastoma.
-He is an author of over 40 peer-reviewed publications and inventor on numerous patents.
+He is an author of over 50 peer-reviewed publications and inventor on numerous patents.
 Dr. Pachter did his postdoctoral work in Pharmacology at Yale University School of Medicine and he holds a Ph.D. from Baylor College of Medicine.